peggyo/tmp/Project steps.md

 # Assignment Deployment Checklist:

 This document is meant to be a checklist helpful to students when they are ready to deploy their assignments to Digital Ocean.
-It covers and consolidates the basics of deployment as outlined in the course.
+It covers and consolidates the basics of deployment for typical projects required in the course.
 If your application includes variations or additions your procedures may involve different steps.

 __Conventions in this document:__
   * *C:\local$* is used to represent the Cmdr Command Line '$' prompt for the LOCAL development machine.